Corcovado National Park Tourist Information

 Among the limpets the pairing is for life and they love to turn purple to almonds in the largest almond trees.

-Macaws at Corcovado
+Macaws Corcovado National Park

-Macaws at Corcovado National Park
+Macaws Corcovado National Park

 The turtles